 Final Thoughts

 Hot springs can be safe for those with high blood pressure if you take the necessary precautions.
-Whether you’re at the Peninsula Hot Springs or other famous hot springs, understanding how your body reacts to thermal water is key.
+Whether you’re on the Melbourne Hot Springs tour or other famous hot springs, understanding how your body reacts to thermal water is key.
 Always consult a doctor, stay hydrated and limit your time to have a safe and relaxing experience.

 FAQ